CS7820/Project/deliverables/Final Paper.md

-Bias within a dataset may focus on gender, race, sentencing, etc. We chose to focus on the sentence decided upon by the judge given the charge and guilty verdict.
-To determine if a judge is biased towards a charge the probability of each sentence assigned by this judge for each charge can be calculated for the entire dataset.
-This process should be repeated for all judges.
-It is vital to calculate these probabilities for the original dataset as well as the modified dataset to witness whether bias was introduced.
-A histogram can be created with the appropriate groupings to visually show the differences between each judge.

 ## Expected Results
 Our proposed implementation would yield an attack on the embedding space relative to judge entities (unless this changes) .